wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 ## Explore Choreo examples on GitHub

 For a hands-on experience with MI-based integrations in Choreo, we recommend exploring our [Choreo Samples](../choreo-samples/samples-overview.md).
-You can filter out the samples based on the build presets `WSO2 MI`.
+You can filter out the samples based on the build preset `WSO2 MI`.